-The guidelines are primarily intended for all for the interested parties as well as the general public.
-They are also aimed at Interested parties include the rescue services, consultants, safety companies and the like so that, in the course of their work, they may be able to help increase fire safety and security in society.
+The guidelines are intended for all interested parties as well as the general public.
+Interested parties include rescue services, consultants, safety companies and the like so that, in the course of their work, they may be able to help increase fire safety and security in society.